-- Root cause analysis is essential for addressing complex problems, but it is crucial to decide which causes are actionable and worth addressing.
+- Root cause analysis (RCA) is essential for addressing complex problems, but it is crucial to decide which causes are actionable and worth addressing.

-Many of the root causes identified are either beyond control or undesirable to change.
+Using this complex example, many of the root causes identified are either beyond control or undesirable to change.
 For example, the U.S.’s large population, long borders, and status as a desirable place to live are facts we cannot alter.
 While tightening regulations on employers who hire illegal immigrants, as seen in countries like Norway and New Zealand, is theoretically possible, it raises questions about how far enforcement should go.
 Similarly, stricter border controls could increase false positives, frustrating legitimate travelers.

 The analysis suggests that simplifying the legal immigration process may be the most promising approach.
 Making it easier to follow immigration laws could reduce the incentive for people to bypass them.
 However, achieving this solution would require political consensus, which is often difficult to attain.
 Addressing illegal immigration will likely require a combination of measures, with reforming immigration law at the center of any meaningful change.